veggiebob/enumkit/README.md

 - `#[derive(EnumValues)]`
 - `#[derive(EnumMapping)]`

-These generate methods and data structures that work with the `enumkit` traits.
+These derive the `EnumValues` and `EnumMapping` traits for enums that consist entirely of unit variants (i.e., variants with no associated data).
+They are also exposed through the `enumkit` crate.

 ➡️ See [`enumkit-derive/README.md`](enumkit-derive/README.md) for usage instructions.